The Delectable Negro

 The Delectable Negro: Human Consumption and Homoeroticism within U.S. Slave Culture is a 2014 book by Vincent Woodard.
 The book explores the homoeroticism of both literal and figurative acts of human cannibalism that occurred during slavery in the United States.

-Woodard examines the sexual nature of documented instances of flesh-eating, and details the various manners of consumption whereby Black Americans were metaphorically or actually eaten.
+Woodard examines the sexual nature of documented instances of flesh-eating and details the various manners of consumption whereby Black Americans were metaphorically or actually eaten.
 In the book, Woodard defines consumption as a range of parasitic practices, including institutionalized hunger, seasoning rituals, and sexual modes of consumption.

 The Delectable Negro draws on Works Progress Administration interviews, advertisements for runaway slaves, and slave narratives.
 The book includes textual analyses of the works of Harriet Jacobs and Frederick Douglass as well as an examination of the treatment of Nat Turner, whose flesh was turned into "medicinal" grease.

 Woodard died in 2008 and never saw The Delectable Negro published.
 It won the 2015 Lambda Literary Award for LGBT Studies.

 Overview

 The Delectable Negro explores the homoeroticism of literal and metaphorical acts of human cannibalism coincident with slavery in the United States.
-Woodard writes that the consumption of Black men by white male slaveowners was a "natural by-product of their physical, emotional, and spiritual hunger" for the Black man.
+Woodard writes that the consumption of Black men by white male enslavers was a "natural by-product of their physical, emotional, and spiritual hunger" for the Black man.
 Woodard argues that homoeroticism was also part of how Black Americans experienced their own consumption and not a unidirectional phenomenon, as it "emanated from black men toward white men and toward each other."

-The book approaches the concept of consumption literally, with documented cases of cannibalism, and figuratively, as a spiritual and societal phenomenon.
+The book approaches the concept of consumption literally with documented cases of cannibalism and figuratively as a spiritual and societal phenomenon.
 Woodard defines consumption as a spectrum of practices, including sexual modes of consumption, flesh-seasoning rituals, institutionalized hunger, and soul harvesting.
 Woodard argues that cultural aspects of U.S. plantations were "based in parasitism and a dynamic of human consumption," building on Orlando Patterson's notion of slavery as a parasitic institution in Slavery and Social Death: A Comparative Study.
 Woodard identifies practices such as the systemic starvation of enslaved people as parasitic relationships that use Black bodies to fuel the construction of Whiteness.